 Wholesalers pay a median premium of about $110 per month, or $1,325 per year, for a business owner’s policy.
 This policy combines general liability insurance with commercial property insurance, typically at a lower rate than if the policies were purchased separately.

-A BOP protects against third-party injuries and property damage, along with damage to your own business property.
+A BOP provides financial protection against third-party injuries and property damage, along with damage to your own business property.
 Because of its increased coverage and affordability, it’s the policy most often recommended by Insureon’s licensed agents.

-Among wholesalers that purchase commercial auto with Insureon, 60% pay less than $400 per year.
-It costs more to protect a greater number of vehicles; their value and how often they are driven also affect the premium.
+Among wholesalers that purchase commercial auto insurance with Insureon, 60% pay less than $400 per year.
+The vehicles' value and how often they are driven affects the premium.

 Insureon’s wholesale business insurance agents work with top-rated U.S. carriers to find affordable coverage that fits your practice.
 Apply today to compare multiple quotes with one free online application.
-Work with an account manager specializing in the unique risks of wholesalers.
+Work with an account manager who specializes in the unique risks of wholesalers.